nainemom/maryam-cli/README.md

 # Maryam CLI

-> An simple cli tool for persian users.
+> A simple cli tool for persian users.
 Easy as calling maryam!

 ## Installation